JBrVJxsc/xk6-toolbox/README.md

 # xk6-toolbox

-A k6 extension for monitoring system resources in containerized environments.
-This extension provides real-time access to CPU and memory usage information from cgroups, making it ideal for performance testing and resource monitoring in containerized applications.
+A k6 extension for monitoring system resources in containerized and non-containerized environments.
+This extension provides real-time access to CPU and memory usage information using multiple methods with automatic fallback, making it ideal for performance testing and resource monitoring in various environments.

 ## Features

+- **Multi-Method Monitoring**: Automatically uses cgroup-based monitoring in containers and falls back to command-based monitoring
-- **CPU Monitoring**: Get current CPU usage, limits, and available cores
+- **CPU Monitoring**: Get current CPU usage, limits, available cores, and load average
-- **Memory Monitoring**: Get current memory usage, limits, and available memory
+- **Memory Monitoring**: Get current memory usage, limits, available memory, buffers, and cache information
 - **Container-Aware**: Automatically detects and reads from cgroup v1 and v2
-- **Fallback Support**: Falls back to system-level metrics when cgroups are not available
+- **Command Fallback**: Falls back to system commands (`top`, `free`, `ps`, `uptime`) when cgroups are not available
+- **Raw Command Output**: Access raw output from system monitoring commands
 - **Comprehensive API**: Both individual metrics and complete system information

 ## Installation